 The University of Professional Studies, Accra has signed a Memorandum of Understanding (MoU) for academic collaboration with the University of Johannesburg (UJ).
 Under the agreement, lecturers and students of the two institutions will embark on joint projects and exchange programmes over the next five years, at least.

 The new partnership forms part of UPSA’s quest to become a global destination for academic and professional higher education.

 It will also provide a strong platform for joint research programmes, exchange of scientific and educational literature as well as human resource development through study-abroad programmes for academic staff, faculties and students of both institutions.

-Speaking at a ceremony to sign the MoU on Wednesday, December 4, the Vice-Chancellor and Principal of University of Johannesburg, Professor Tshilidzi Marwala, lauded UPSA for becoming one of the leading business-oriented institutions in Sub-Saharan Africa and the fastest growing university in the sub-region within a few years of becoming a full-fledged university.
+Speaking shortly after the signing ceremony on Wednesday, December 4, the Vice-Chancellor and Principal of University of Johannesburg, Professor Tshilidzi Marwala, lauded UPSA for becoming one of the leading business-oriented institutions in Sub-Saharan Africa and the fastest growing university in the sub-region within a few years of becoming a fully-fledged university.